Hagos29/requirement-analysis/README.md

 In summary, requirement analysis is crucial for building software that is useful, usable, and aligned with business goals.

+Why is Requirement Analysis Important?
+Requirement Analysis plays a vital role in the success of software projects.
+Below are three key reasons why it is critical in the Software Development Life Cycle (SDLC):

+1. Prevents Miscommunication and Scope Creep
+Clearly defined requirements ensure that all stakeholders—clients, developers, testers, and project managers—are on the same page.
+This reduces misunderstandings and avoids unexpected changes (scope creep) during development.

+2. Improves Project Planning and Cost Estimation
+With well-analyzed requirements, teams can create realistic timelines, allocate resources efficiently, and estimate budgets accurately.
+This helps in reducing delays and staying within budget.

+3. Enhances Product Quality and User Satisfaction
+When software is built based on thoroughly analyzed requirements, it is more likely to meet user needs and expectations.
+This leads to fewer bugs, better usability, and higher customer satisfaction.

+Would you like me to add visuals like a diagram of the SDLC with Requirement Analysis highlighted?

 Would you like to follow up with examples of functional vs non-functional requirements or the steps in the requirement analysis process?